SimonChristopherCropper/XLS_Tools/README.md

 A csv file is exported, rather than a spreadsheet, so text tools can be used to cleanse the file.

-The program is run by typing "slice_merge_xls_sheet.py" in the Ancaconda console.
+The program is run by typing "python slice_merge_xls_sheet.py" in the Anaconda console.
+A dialog will appear allowing you to select a directory to import.
+It is essential that a config is placed in the import directory.
+Sample config files are available in the subdirectory 'sample_ini'.

 The program requires details to be entered in the config file to run.
 This includes the Sheet to collate,columns to drop and rows to drop.